 That brings us to a bone of contention about the Anthropocene.
 If it really is a legitimate geological epoch, what moment in history should we recognize as its starting point?

 The possibilities are legion.
-One argument is that the Anthropocene began in the 1940s when the first atomic weapons detonations, like the famous Trinity Nuclear Test of 1945, occurred.
+One argument is that the Anthropocene began in the 1940s with the first atomic weapons detonations, like the famous Trinity Nuclear Test of 1945, occurred.

 "Others have wanted to push [the lower boundary date] all the way back to when humans really started transforming the planet at the beginning of civilization and agriculture, at least 10 or 11,000 years ago," Prothero tells us.
 Another option might be to define the Anthropocene as everything that's happened since the Industrial Revolution kicked off.